julia-utenkova/smacss-project-setup/README.md

 <ul>
   <li>
-    1. Change the main folder name from 'smacss-project-setup' to anything you want
+    1. Change the main folder name from 'smacss-project-setup' to your project name
   </li>
   <li>
     2. Start building the project